 Sand dunes and electronic music meant to sound like woodwinds.
 Nimoy says that ‘it seems impossible that an empty desert could hide one of the world’s greatest secrets.’

-Anyway, we start looking at the Pyramids, from that very specific angle that filmmakers have to use to disguise the fact that they’re not in the ’empty desert’, they’re in the suburbs of Cairo.
+We start looking at the Pyramids, from that very specific angle that filmmakers have to use to disguise the fact that they’re not in the ’empty desert’, they’re in the suburbs of Cairo.
 Nimoy wonders if the Pyramids are tombs, beacons for alien beings or energy generators.
 If they were tombs, he asks, why aren’t there mummies in them?

 So… not going for the ‘tombs’ theory, Leonard?